-Common Kelp Ecklonia radiata Common kelp is a large plant (to 2 m high) found in abundance on reefs across the southern half of Australia and other temperate regions.
+Common kelp Ecklonia radiata

+Common kelp is a large plant (up to two metres high) found in abundance on reefs across the southern half of Australia and other temperate regions.
 It has a strong root-like holdfast which helps the plant to attach to reef surfaces, and a thick leathery stalk (stipe).
-Flat fronds grow off the stipe and are larger toward the top of the plant.
-Kelp plants often grow in groups, although in some areas are dispersed individually amongst other marine plants.
-Kelp is an important habitat for some reef fishes which seek shelter in the fronds, and small invertebrates live on and under the holdfast.
-Kelp is used commercially in some parts of the geographic range for cosmetics and for fertiliser.
-PHOTO: © J. Baker, CC BY Attribution
+Kelp plants often grow in groups, although in some areas they are dispersed individually amongst other marine plants.
+Kelp is an important habitat for some reef fishes which seek shelter in the fronds, and small invertebrates that live on and under the holdfast.
+Kelp is used commercially for cosmetics and for fertiliser.

+© J. Baker, CC BY Attribution

-String Kelp / Northern Giant Kelp Macrocystis angustifolia A large seaweed, closely related to the Giant Kelp Macrocystis pyrifera.
-String kelp is found in cooler waters of south-eastern Australia.
-It grows to about 10 m long and has air-filled floats which help the long heavy fronds stay buoyant in the water.
-String kelp forms an important habitat for numerous fishes, crustaceans and echinoderms in south-eastern South Australia.
-PHOTO: © H. Crawford, CC BY Attribution
+String kelp / northern giant kelp Macrocystis angustifolia A large seaweed, string kelp is found in cooler waters of southeastern Australia.
+It grows to about 10 metres long and has airfilled floats which help the long heavy fronds stay buoyant in the water.
+String kelp forms an important habitat for numerous fishes, crustaceans and echinoderms in south-eastern South Australia. © H. Crawford, CC BY Attribution

 Sargassum species

 There are several common species of Sargassum on reefs in South Australia.
 The lower branches near the base of the plant are leaf-like and the finer upper branches form dense tufts.
 These plants have spherical vesicles to help keep the branches floating in the water.
 During winter, the plants die back and only the leaf-like branches at the base remain.
 Sargassum plants are home for many small invertebrates such as tiny amphipod crustaceans, worms and small snails.

-PHOTO: © J. Baker, CC BY Attribution
+© J. Baker, CC BY Attribution

+Cystophora species

-Cystophora species There are several common species of Cystophora on shallow reefs in South Australia.
-These plants often grow to around 2 m long and have zig-zag shaped branches growing off the main stem, with finer branchlets (ramuli) forming tufts along the branches.
+There are several common species of Cystophora on shallow reefs in South Australia.
+These plants often grow to around two metres long and have zig-zag shaped branches growing off the main stem, with finer branchlets (ramuli) forming tufts along the branches.
 Like Sargassum, cystophora plants are home for many small invertebrates such as tiny crustaceans, worms and snails.

+© J. Baker, CC BY Attribution

-Crayweeds / Forkweeds Scytothalia dorycarpa and Seirococcus axillaris Scytothalia and Seirococcus are multi-branched brown seaweeds found on wave-exposed reefs.
-Both occur on reefs around southern Australia including reefs in South Australia at the bottom of the Fleurieu, Yorke and Eyre peninsulas.
+Crayweeds / forkweeds Scytothalia dorycarpa and Seirococcus axillaris Scytothalia and Seirococcus are multi-branched brown seaweeds found on wave-exposed reefs.
+Both occur on reefs around southern Australia including reefs at the bottom of the Fleurieu, Yorke and Eyre peninsulas.
 Scytothalia also occurs in Western Australia.
-Both species have reproductive structures in clusters on the edges of the flat blades.
-PHOTO: © M. Norman, Museum Victoria, CC BY Attribution
+Both species have reproductive structures in clusters on the edges of the flat blades. © M. Norman, Museum Victoria, CC BY Attribution

-Corkweed / Wartyweed Scaberia agardhii
+Corkweed / wartyweed Scaberia agardhii

 This brown seaweed is common across southern Australia, on reefs which experience moderate to strong water movement.
 There is only one species of corkweed known to exist.
 The colour varies from dark brown to light golden-brown or greenish-gold.
 Corkweed has short rounded wart-like branchlets growing out of the main branches.

-PHOTO: © K. Smith, CC BY Attribution
+© K. Smith, CC BY Attribution

 Grapeweed Caulocystis species

-Caulocystis seaweeds are often found on shallow, wavesheltered reefs.
+Caulocystis seaweeds are often found on shallow, wave-sheltered reefs.
 Grapeweed has a bottle-brush shape, with narrow cylindrical fronds growing off the narrow stems.
 The stems are joined at the base.
-There are two forms in South Australia.
-One has small ball-shaped floats to keep the plants upright in the water and the other has longer pointed floats.
+There are two forms in South Australia: one has small ball-shaped floats to keep the plants upright in the water and the other has longer pointed floats.
 Intergrades between the two are common.

-PHOTO: © D. Muirhead, CC BY-NC 3.0 AU
+© D. Muirhead, CC BY-NC 3.0 AU